apache/incubator-kie-kogito-runtimes/addons/common/explainability/README.md

-# Kogito Explainability Addon
+# Kogito Explainability Add-on

-The Kogito Explainability Addon enables the integration with Explainability and Trusty Services.
+The Kogito Explainability Add-on enables the integration with Explainability and Trusty Services.
 See our [official documentation](https://docs.jboss.org/kogito/release/latest/html_single/#con-trusty-service_kogito-configuring) to find out more.